akifmK/LCD_anim_genrator/README.md

 Takes gif and turns it into 20x16 pixel animation.
 Outputs .ino file for Arduino that has an LCD screen connected to it.
 The Arduino UNO can have a maximum of 31 looping frames with this method.

 !!
-For I2C modules  !!
+For I2C moduled LCD Screens  !!

 Check the original version TheFel0x/Arduino-LCD-Animation-Generator